dannylee1020/openpo/docs/index.md

 ## Key Features

-- 🔌 **Multiple LLM Support**: Call 200+ models from HuggingFace and OpenRouter
+- 🤖 **Multiple LLM Support**: Collect diverse set of outputs from 200+ LLMs

-- 🧪 **Research-Backed Methodologies**: Implementation of methodologies for data synthesis from latest research papers.
+- 📊 **Research-Backed Evaluation Methods**: Support for state-of-art evaluation methods for data synthesis

-- 🤝 **OpenAI API Compatibility**: Support for OpenAI API format

 - 💾 **Flexible Storage:** Out of the box storage providers for HuggingFace and S3.

 ## How It Works
 1. Collect responses from multiple models on HuggingFace or OpenRouter.
-2. Run various evaluation methods on the response data.
+2. Run out-of-the-box evaluation methods on the response data.
 3. Dataset is now ready for fine-tuning!

 ## Why Synthetic Datasets?